msteenhagen/opera-ficta/fictionalworks.md

 Fictional entities, within limits, can enter into the real world.
 Here I should mention that the converse is of course very familiar.
 Real things, people and the like can become the central characters in a fictional narrative.

-Note.
+# A modally stronger premise

 Earlier I said that for fictional particulars, typically, they do not exist and could not exist in the real world.
 I've shown that this is false as a general thesis, because some fictional particulars can exist in the real world.
 There is a question: once we have a fiction in which a play, say, is created, should we now say that this play also does exist in the actual world?
 That would render the revision of Encapsulation even more thorough-going.
 I think there's some reason to take also this seriously.
+Recall, these were the assumptions I spelled out earlier:

+1. _The Trials_ cannot actually exist
+2. _The Trials_ is a play
+3. Plays are repeatable particulars
+4. We can actually perform _The Trials_
+5. If one can actually perform a particular play, then that play can actually exist

+An actual performance of a play suffices for that play to exist actually.
+So the if a play can possibly be actually performed, it possibly actually exists.
+So fa so good.
+Now we can make a further argument based on the following:

+1. _The Trials_ do not actually exist
+2. _The Trials_ is a play
+3. Plays are repeatable particulars
+4. We can actually perform _The Trials_
+5. If one can actually perform a particular play, then that play actually exists

+The argument leads to an even bolder conclusion.
+It rests on stronger assumptions.
+In particular, it exploits the assumption that: If one can perform play x, then x actually exists.
+This may seem incredible, but there is something to be said for it, as long as we understand 'can' in the right way (as always, 'can' needs to be understood in the right way).
+If by 'can perfom' we mean that the materials are available to us, i.e. we have access to the notation or can reasonably believe we have reconstructed (part of) the notation, then the assumption is acceptable, I think.
+And with that sense of 'can' in mind, Briony's play, or similar plays such as Hamlet's _The Mousetrap_, _can_ actually be performed.

+The conditional is acceptable because there are nights a particular play is not performed.
+Yet it doesn't cease to exist.
+Why not?
+Because it can still be performed, in just this sense of can.

 It seems to me that the explanation for this possibility has to do with the fact that a play is a _repeatable_ artefact.
 It is something created at a specific point in time, but it allows for instances of it to be generated.

 I've pointed to a phenomenon that seems very well possible.
 I've constructed an example based on a fictional work in one of McEwan's novels.
 We've seen that the phenomenon (and so the example) is puzzling in light of the distinction between fictional and real entities.
 I now want to suggest a way to resolve the puzzlement.
 It's an explanation of how it is possible for fictional entities of the sort I discussed to make their entrance into the real world.

 What is the explanation?
 In brief, i want to suggest that it is because they are abstract that certain fictional entities are able to make the jump into the real world, with some help of course.

 The main point about novels, operas and the like is that they are repeatable.
 This is a pretheoretic datum, I think.
 We start out with the observation that some works allow for multiple instances, performances or incarnations, whereas others do not.
 The idea that some works are 'types' is a theoretical way of giving this prima facie difference a place in our theorising about the nature of works of art.
 So far so good.
 This is a story that has been told over and over again, and it does not in any way involve the phenomenon of fiction-to-world transgressions I identified above.
 In other words, the starting point of the explanation I want to defend is completely general, familiar, and widely accepted: some works of art allow for multiple instantiations.